13Cohen/qwen-image-mps/README.md

 ### Fast Mode (Lightning LoRA)
 When using the `-f/--fast` flag, the tool:
-- Automatically downloads the Lightning LoRA from Hugging Face (cached in `~/.cache/huggingface/hub/`)
+- Automatically downloads the Lightning LoRA from ModelScope (preferred) or Hugging Face as fallback
 - Merges the LoRA weights into the model for accelerated generation
 - Uses fixed 8 inference steps with CFG scale 1.0
 - Provides ~6x speedup compared to the default 50 steps